Translated using DeepL

 2. Euler's theorem.
 Properties of trees.
 Planar graphs; Euler's formula; five-color theorem; characterization of planar graphs.
 Vertex and edge coloring; Brooks' theorem; Vizing's theorem.
 Vertex and edge coherence; Menger's theorem; König's theorem; Hall's theorem.

-3. Unconstrained optimization (Nelder-Mead method, maximum gradient method, Newton methods, pooled gradient, constrained step methods, least squares problem).
-Linear programming and integer programming.
-Global optimization (simulated annealing, genetic algorithms).
+3. Unconstrained optimization (Nelder-Mead method, maximum gradient method, Newtonian methods).
+Linear programming (simplex method) and integer programming.

 4. Algorithmics for hard problems.
 Algorithmic techniques for solving hard problems: pseudopolynomial and parameterized algorithms.
 Approximate algorithms.
 Local search heuristics and genetic algorithms.